enaut/pslink/README.md

 * **Guests (no account):**

-  * click on link get redirected to the page
+  * click on link, get redirected to the page
   * error on invalid or deleted link

 * **Users (regular account):**